Mikenziokah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the newest10 lines of the head
+displays words that are the same